 When writing for official Meredith publications, please keep in mind the following basic guidelines.

-Note: News releases must be written and distributed by the Office of Marketing & Communications.
+Note: News releases should be written or approved by the Department of Marketing.
 For more information, call 919-760-8455.

 Refer to academic departments at Meredith by the correct names as stated in the Meredith College catalogue.